BROWN COUNTY

 To obtain a SNAP Voucher, follow these instructions:

 Keep in mind that vet practices are very busy and are often scheduling appointments a month or two ahead of time for spay/neuter surgeries.
-Please call different vets for their pricing and available appointments.
+Vet prices vary for spay/neuter services.
+Please call different vets about their prices and available appointments.

 Veterinary Clinic Address Phone #